 2011 – 2014

 The fourth album, with the rather provocative title Suck It and See, received a new logo.
-The appearance of the letters of the name is most similar to the standard.
+The appearance of the name’s letters is most similar to the standard.
 Only the initial symbols are slightly “fluttering,” as if the emblem is swaying on the waves.
-The changes immediately indicated the influence of the new label – Sound City Studios.
-The smoothness and ease of the inscription highlighted the transition to the “guitar pop” style and the romantic content of the album.
+The changes immediately indicated the influence of the new label Sound City Studios.
+The smoothness and ease of the inscription highlighted the transition to the “guitar pop” style and the album’s romantic content.

-Interestingly, many fans considered the floating font of 2011 plagiarism from the emblem of another famous group – Black Sabbath.
+Interestingly, many fans considered the floating font of 2011 to be a plagiarism of the emblem of another famous group, Black Sabbath.

 2013 – 2014